 This blog article contains affiliate links.
 We receive a small commission at no extra cost to you so we can continue to create more helpful free content.
 Thank you, we appreciate your support!
 Full disclosure here.

-By opting for the Gettysburg Segway Tours (as opposed to those crammed tour buses), we were able to get a more imaginable outdoor experience we were looking for.
-And, by the end of the day, we feel that we got a more fulfilling Gettysburg and Battlefield tour experience!
+But, by opting for the Gettysburg Segway Tour, we were able to get a an incredible outdoor experience that we were vying for.
+And here’s the thing.
+By the end of the day, we felt we actually got a much more fulfilling experience touring the battlefields and the city of Gettysburg itself on a Segway.

 What is a SEGWAY?